jolibrain/vicreg-loss/README.md

 of this loss.
 That way it is easy to copy and paste the code into your own project.

+## VICReg

+The standard VICReg applies the loss to the global representation of each images.
+It can be applied to any kind of model, as long as it provides a single latent representation for each input.

 ![VICReg overview](./.images/vicreg-overview.png)

+## VICRegL

+This version applies a combinaison of a global and local loss.
+The local loss is a VICReg loss but applied to specific patches of an image.
+Patches are first matched using a feature or a distance matching function.
+The global loss is the same loss as the standard VICReg.

+This loss is useful if you have a model that output multiple latent representation for an image, such as a ViT.
+Each of these latent representation can be mapped to a specific patch location in the original image, allowing a patch matching between two version of the same image.

 ![VICRegL overview](./.images/vicregl-overview.png)